 One can also visit the African Penguins at Boulders near Simon’s Town.
 These bizarre birds are endemic to mainly offshore islands with only three mainland sites on South Africa’s coast.
 Simon’s Town is one of only 28 world sites where they occur.
 The colony, started by the penguins themselves at Boulders Beach, is unique in that they have voluntarily inhabited suburbia and a public bathing space.

 Cape Town offers so much that one should spend at least few days or even a week.

-Our recommendations for Cape Town accommodation:
+Our recommendations for where to stay:

 Atlantic Seaboard: Ellerman House, Sea Five, Les Cascades, The Pod

-False Bay: Rodwell House, The St James
+False Bay: Rodwell House, The St. James